rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ### Additional parameters that can be used in rhoconfig.txt

     :::yaml
+    iswindowskey=1
+    # When set to '1' the Android version of the application will use Windows Mobile
+    # function keycode values for all keys in place of normal Android keycodes.
+This can be
+    # useful for supporting both Android and Windows device platforms with a single
+    # Codebase.
+Works with the KeyCapture API of RhoElements 2.x or 4.x.
+When
+    # iswindowskey=0 #(default) or left unspecified, the platform's standard keycodes will be used.

+    http_proxy_host = 'server'
+    http_proxy_port = port
     # Address and port of proxy server.
 This settings uses Network module.
     # Do not include 'http://' while setting the http_proxy_host
-    http_proxy_host = 'server'
-    http_proxy_port = port

     Example:
     http_proxy_host = 'wwwxyz123.abc.com'
     http_proxy_port = 6060

+    http_proxy_login  = 'user'
+    http_proxy_password = 'password'
     # Login and password for access to proxy server.
 Only basic authentication is supported

-    http_proxy_login  = 'user'
+    clientSSLCertificate     = 'certificate path'
-    http_proxy_password = 'password'
+    clientSSLCertificatePassword = 'password'
     # CLient SSL Configuration.
 The path to the p12 formatted certificate file and the password used with the client certificate.
     # The path to the p12 formatted certificate file used for client SSL authentication.
 This setting is used in any Network API calls which setting up secured SSL
     # connections requiring client authentication (get, post, downloadFile, uploadFile).
 This setting only takes effect if `verifyPeerCertificate` is enabled.
     # Therefore, if `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection will fail.
     # These two settings are only supported for use on Android devices.
-    clientSSLCertificate     = 'certificate path'
-    clientSSLCertificatePassword = 'password'

     ios_net_curl=0
     #If true, an old libCURL-based Net request will be used.
 This option can be enabled for regression testing or if custom proxy support is required.
 Default is TRUE, but to support per-app VPN (i.e. MobileIron) this option should be set to FALSE.